davish/davi.sh/src/content/blog/2024/02/nix-home-manager.md

 After running `darwin-rebuild switch --flake ~/.config/nix` for the last time, you'll be able to just run `switch` from now on.

-When `programs.zsh.enable` is `true`, `home-manager` will use this attribute set to generate a `.zshrc` for you.
+When `programs.zsh.enable` is `true`, `home-manager` will install zsh to your PATH and use the different options under the attribute set to generate a `.zshrc` for you.
 If you already have a `.zshrc`, Nix will ask you to move the file so it's not overwritten.

-# Configure `git`
+# Configuring git

-While we're here, let's add another stanza for configuring `git` with some common options.
-Make sure to put in your real name and email address:
+While we're here, let's add another stanza for configuring git with some common options.
+Make sure to put in your name and email address:

 ```nix
 programs.git = {